|

 all horn chairs ever made.
 Wenzel Friedrich offered this model as his top of the line,

-having a horn-veneered seat frame, inlaid ivory star, back seat cushion, with the cat hide
+having a horn-veneered seat frame, inlaid ivory star, back and lower seat cushion in

 Child's Rocking Chair